Dominik48N/party-system/README.md

 ## Usage
 Once the plugin is installed and configured, players can create parties using the `/party` command.
 From there, they can invite other players to join their party, and when the party leader joins a game, the party members are automatically taken with them.

+## API
+The Party API is a Java library that provides an interface for managing parties of players.
+It includes methods for creating, joining, and leaving parties, as well as sending messages to party members and connecting parties to servers.

+To use the API, you can create an instance of the `PartyAPI` class and use the `get()` method to obtain the current `PartyProvider` instance.
+The `PartyProvider` interface includes methods for managing parties, such as adding players, changing the party leader, and deleting a party.

+For more detailed information about the API and its methods, please refer to the Wiki.

 ## Contributing
 Contributions to the PartySystem plugin are welcome!
 If you would like to contribute, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.